 Term Meaning Outcome An outcome is the intended result, consequence or impact of government actions on the Australian community.
-Public Governance, Performance and Accountability Act 2013 (PGPA Act) The PGPA Act is the principal legislation concerning the governance, performance and accountability of, and the use and management of public resources by the Commonwealth.
+Public Governance, Performance and Accountability Act 2013 The PGPA Act is the principal legislation concerning the governance, performance and accountability of, and the use and management of public resources by the Commonwealth.
 Portfolio Budget Statements Budget related paper detailing budget initiatives and explanations of appropriations specified by outcome and program by each entity within a portfolio.
 Program Activity that delivers benefits, services or transfer payments to individuals, industry and/or the community as a whole, with the aim of achieving the intended result specified in an outcome statement.
 Program support The entity running costs allocated to a program.
 This is funded as part of the entity's departmental appropriations.
 Special account Balances existing within the CRF that are supported by standing appropriations, PGPA Act s.78, s.79 and s.80).
 Special accounts allow money in the CRF to be acknowledged as set-aside (hypothecated) for a particular purpose.
 Amounts credited to a special account can only be spent for the purposes of the special account.
 Special accounts can only be established by a written determination of the Finance Minister (s.
 78 of the PGPA Act) or through an Act of Parliament (referred to in s.
 80 of the PGPA Act).
-Special appropriations (including standing appropriations) An amount of money appropriated by a particular Act of Parliament for a specific purpose and number of years.
-For special appropriations, the authority to withdraw funds from the CRF does not generally cease at the end of the financial year.
-Standing appropriations are a subcategory consisting of ongoing special appropriations - the amount appropriated will depend on circumstances specified in the legislation.